kubernetes-sigs/external-dns/docs/tutorials/aws.md

 - --txt-prefix={{ YOUR_PREFIX }}
 ```

-* The 1st two changes are needed if you use Route 53 in Govcloud, which only supports private zones.
-There are also no cross account IAM whatsoever between Govcloud and Commerical AWS accounts.
+* The first two changes are needed if you use Route53 in Govcloud, which only supports private zones.
+There are also no cross account IAM whatsoever between Govcloud and commerical AWS accounts.
 If services and ingresses need to make Route 53 entries to an public zone in a commerical account, you will have set env variables of AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY with a key and secret to the commerical account that has the sufficient rights.

 ```yaml
 env: